CoffeeBeforeArch/pytest_guide/src/fixtures/param_forwarding.md

 As expected, we see a print out for each value of `num`.
 However, we have introduced some test setup code into our test function.
 While this might be ok for a trivial example, we should prefer (in general) to have our test setup handled by test fixtures, and keep our test functions largely free of setup code.

 Let's move our logging to a test fixture.
-We can write our logging fixtures as follows:
+We can write our logging fixture as follows:

 ```python
 @pytest.fixture